CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Preliminary Analysis

-The results above demonstrate that feature-based document representations offer clear advantages over full-text inputs in reranking.
+The results above demonstrate that feature-based document representations offer clear advantages over full text inputs in reranking.
 They can express the core content of a document using far fewer tokens, allowing significantly more retrieved candidates to be included within the same token overhead.
 This is especially valuable for recovering relevant documents that were assigned lower scores by the first-stage retriever.
-Considering both token efficiency and reranking performance, we select Form 4 as our feature-based representation.
+Considering both token efficiency and reranking performance, we finally select Form 4 as our feature-based representation.

 However, in the second set of experiments where the number of documents is held constant, we also observe that feature-based representations may underperform full text.
-After all, offline information extraction may omit subtle but important cues present in the full text.
+After all, offline information extraction is \textit{not} perfect.
+The process may omit subtle but important cues present in the full text.

-Therefore, these results motivate a hybrid reranking strategy: using semantic features in the early stage to cover a broader range of candidates, followed by a refinement stage that reranks the top candidates using full-text inputs for more in-depth comparison.
+Therefore, these results motivate a balanced reranking strategy: using semantic features in the early stage to cover a broader range of candidates, followed by a refinement stage that reranks the top candidates using full text inputs for more in-depth comparison.